“Comprehensive, authoritative, highly readable, insightful, and ground-breaking...”

 Tina Frühauf, Ph.D., is a musicologist, writer, and editor.
-Her scholarly work focuses on Jewish music in Western Diaspora, twentieth-century music, and historiography.
+Her scholarly work focuses on Jewish music, twentieth-century music, and historiography.

 An active scholar and writer, the study of Jewish music in modernity has been Dr. Frühauf’s primary research focus for two decades, culminating in monographs from Orgel und Orgelmusik in deutsch-jüdischer Kultur (Georg Olms Verlag, 2005) to Transcending Dystopia: Music, Mobility, and the Jewish Community in Germany, 1945–1989 (Oxford University Press, 2021).
 Among Dr. Frühauf’s recent editions is Dislocated Memories: Jews, Music, and Postwar German Culture (Oxford University Press, 2014, with Lily E. Hirsch) and the collection of essays, Postmodernity’s Musical Pasts (Boydell Press, 2020).
 Since 2011 she is the series editor of Synagogalmusik / Synagogal Music / Musique des Synagogue (Merseburger Verlag).
 A volume on Jewish music in southern Germany and the Oxford Handbook of Jewish Music are due to be published in 2021 and 2022.
 Frühauf’s articles on a broad variety of topics have appeared in high-ranked journals, including Cambridge Opera Journal, Early Music, Leo Baeck Institute Yearbook, The Musical Quarterly, and TDR: The Drama Review.

 Frühauf’s current research focuses on Black-Jewish relations in the critical period of 1870 to 1930 as well as on the historiography of music scholarship and migration, examining the mass dislocation of peoples in the 20th century and the conditions of globalization, genocide, exile, and minority experience as well as musicology and coloniality.

 Dr. Frühauf has won several awards and noteworthy scholarships for her work, including the Ruth A. Solie Award and the Jewish Studies and Music Award of the American Musicological Society.
 Her book Transcending Dystopia was a finalist of the Jordan Schnitzer Book Award.
 In the spring of 2023 Frühauf was a Senior Fellow at the German Historical Institute’s Pacific Office at the University of California, Berkeley.